Diversity-aware clustering: Computational Complexity and Approximation Algorithms: Computational complexity

-\begin{proof} To establish this result, we reduce the vertex cover problem (\vertexcover) to \divkmedian.
-The reductions for \divkmeans and \divksupplier are~analogous.
-In \vertexcover, a graph $G=(V,E)$ and an integer $k$ are given, and the objective is to decide if there exists a vertex subset $S \subseteq V$ of size $|S| = k$ such that for every edge $(u,v) \in E$ at least one of the vertices $u$ or $v$ is in $S$.
-The \vertexcover problem is known to be \np-hard~\cite{garey2002computers}.
+\begin{theorem} Assuming $\p \neq \np$, there exists no polynomial-time algorithm to approximate \divkmedian, \divkmeans, and \divksupplier to any multiplicative factor, even if all the subsets in $\mathcal{G}=\{G_i\}_{i \in [t]}$ have size $|G_i|=2$. \end{theorem} \begin{proof} To establish this result, we reduce the vertex cover problem (\vertexcover) to \divkmedian.\footnote{In the vertex cover problem, a graph $G=(V,E)$ and an integer $k \in \ZZ_+$ are given, and the objective is to decide if there exists a vertex subset $S \subseteq V$ of size $|S| = k$ such that for every edge $(u,v) \in E$ at least one of the vertices $u$ or $v$ is in $S$. \vertexcover is known to be \np-hard~\cite{garey2002computers}.}